LakshyAAAgrawal/chip8emu/README.md

 | E | 'f' |
 | F | 'v' |

-Pressing 'l' during execution will halt the emulator.
+Pressing 'l'(small 'L') during execution will cause a system interrupt and halt the emulator.

 ## Assumptions and compatibility
 The emulator currently supports Chip-8 only and not any of the extension sets like SCHIP-48, XO-CHIP.